thepulkitagarwal/aloha/README.md

 > Chrome extension which helps you set a custom background in your new tab page.

+## Acknowledgements

+- Thanks to [Debaditya Basu](https://github.com/debadityabasu96) for the default wallpaper

 ## Created by

 - [Pulkit Agarwal](https://github.com/thepulkitagarwal)